 In short, yes. if you're someone who wants to experience a game on a much larger screen than a computer monitor typically is, then gaming on a TV is certainly worth it.

 In addition, these will be more designed for those who use consoles to game as opposed to a PC, although there isn't anything stopping you from using a TV as a monitor if you so wish.

-You'll be getting all the powers of OLED-backed screens with excellent black levels and contrast alongside support for high resolution and refresh rate output with some of these top contenders, making them a real no brainer if you want to game on a telly.
+You'll be getting all the powers of OLED-backed screens with excellent black levels and contrast alongside support for high resolution and refresh rate output with some of these top contenders, making them a real no-brainer if you want to game on a TV.

 What type of TV is best for gaming?

 We'd say 4K would be the best to go for to start with, especially if you're playing on PS5 or Xbox Series X. 4K also allows you to have a big TV without losing image quality.